Systems

 When you register a System, you can specify whether it is going to be private or public.

-• A private System can only be called by accounts that have access.
-This access can be the result of:
+Systemcan only be called by accounts that have access.
+This access can be the result of:- Access permission to the namespace in which the

 Note that Systems have access to their own namespace by default, so public Systems can call private Systems in their namespace.